Music

 • Music is delivered weekly across the school, with multiple opportunities to explore and play instruments.

-• Lincolnshire Music Service teach from year 1 through to year 6.
-They offer music tuition at a class level, where the children explore a range of instruments throughout their time within the school, including brass, toots and djembe drums.
+• Alongside class teachers, Lincolnshire Music Service teach music from Year 1 through to Year 6.
+They offer music tuition at a high class level, where the children develop their knowledge and skills within a small range of instruments throughout their time within the school, including toots and clarinets.

 • Enrichment opportunities are frequent and carefully placed throughout the year.
-These include Isingpop, which happens annually, Young Voices, the world’s largest choir, Nativities, Lincolnshire Music and Drama Festival and so many more.
+These include church servcies, Young Voices, the world’s largest choir, nativities, Lincolnshire Music and Drama Festival, end of year productions and so many more.

-• Extra-curricular opportunities are available for all children, these include; choir, music club and music lessons (piano and singing).
+• ortunities are available for all children,.
+These include; choir, music club and music lessons (piano, emsemble and singing).

 • Music is a key part of our collective worship and the children enjoy singing a variety of songs, including those from various genres and origins.

-• Opportunities for parents to watch and join in with music are also embedded into our school.
+• Opportunities for parents, carers and the wider community to watch and join in with music are also embedded into our school.
 These include our church services and the spring musical event.

 Music impact:

-As a musician leaving St Peter’s, we aspire that pupils will have a love of music.
-They will have developed key skills such as creativity, imagination and confidence which will not only support them within music but also across all areas of their learning.
-We hope the children will appreciate and listen to music from around the world and have the foundations to develop their musical knowledge moving into Key Stage 3.
+As a musician leaving St Peter’s, we aspire that all learers will have a love of music.
+They will have developed key skills, such as creativity, imagination and confidence, which will not only support them within music but also across all areas of their learning.
+We hope the children will appreciate and listen to music from around the world and have a strong foundations to build upon moving into Key Stage 3.

 Website Privacy Policy